gpietrop/presentations/README.md

 Repository containing the presentation made
 ----

-List of all the presentation present in this repository:
+List of all the presentation of this repository:

 1) __Simulation of complex physical system with Graph Network__  \
   03/03/2021, _University of Trieste_